google/clif/clif/python/primer.md

 2. to show that C++ methods can be wrapped into special Python methods.

-In the above Clif example, the alternative wrapping of the C++ `Size` method wraps it into the special method `__len__` in Python.
+In the above CLIF example, the alternative wrapping of the C++ `Size` method wraps it into the special method `__len__` in Python.
 This make the wrapping more Pythonic as one can now get the size of the object using the Python built- in function `len`: